Binding, packing, tucking & padding

 Cleaning

-Anecdotally, we know some people experience skin irritation from non-flesh penis materials.
+Some people experience skin irritation from non-flesh penis materials.
 If you experience irritation, try wearing two pairs of underwear with the penis in between them to protect your skin.
 It may be useful to wear a non-lubricated condom so the penis does not rub directly against your leg.

 Packing resources